Planting, caring for and harvesting ranunculus

 Caring for and harvesting ranunculus

 If you want to cut the ranunculus for the vase, it is best to do so as soon as the bud becomes coloured and soft to the touch.
 Then the cut flowers will last up to 14 days in the vase.
 That is really record-breaking!
 Apart from that, you don’t have to pay a lot of attention, because the plants know what to do themselves.
-They usually flower for a full two months until the end of May.
+They usually flower for a full two months.

 Storing & overwintering ranunculus